almovidhussaini/babylonclone/x/zoneconcierge/README.md

   // it is needed for CZ to unbond all mature validators/delegations
   // before this timestamp when this header is BTC-finalized google.protobuf.Timestamp time = 4 [ (gogoproto.stdtime) = true ];
-  // ybtc_header_hash is the hash of the ybtc block that includes this CZ
+  // babylon_header_hash is the hash of the babylon block that includes this CZ
   // header
-  bytes ybtc_header_hash = 5;
+  bytes babylon_header_hash = 5;
-  // ybtc_header_height is the height of the ybtc block that includes this CZ
+  // babylon_header_height is the height of the babylon block that includes this CZ
   // header
-  uint64 ybtc_header_height = 6;
+  uint64 babylon_header_height = 6;
-  // epoch is the epoch number of this header on ybtc ledger uint64 ybtc_epoch = 7;
+  // epoch is the epoch number of this header on Babylon ledger uint64 babylon_epoch = 7;
-  // ybtc_tx_hash is the hash of the tx that includes this header
+  // babylon_tx_hash is the hash of the tx that includes this header
-  // (ybtc_block_height, ybtc_tx_hash) jointly provides the position of
+  // (babylon_block_height, babylon_tx_hash) jointly provides the position of
-  // the header on ybtc ledger
-  bytes ybtc_tx_hash = 8;
+  // the header on Babylon ledger bytes babylon_tx_hash = 8;
 }
 ```